lisa-lumos/Apache-Spark/05-spark-programming-model.md

 In your local machine, use file "SPARK_HOME/conf/spark-defaults.conf" to set JVM parameters, where "SPARK_HOME" is a environment variable.
 The last line of this file looks like: `spark.driver.extraJavaOptions -Dlog4j.configureation=file:log4j.properties -Dspark.yarn.app.containter.log.dir=app-logs -Dlogfile.name=hello-spark`.
 This indicates the log4j config file is the "log4j.properties" file in the project root directory.
 Similar to the log file dir location "app-logs", and the log file name "hello-spark".

-We cannot used python logger, because collecting python log files across multiple nodes ia not integrated with the spark.
+We cannot use python logger, because collecting python log files across multiple nodes ia not integrated with the spark.

 ## Creating Spark Session
 The SparkSession object is your Spark Driver, which starts the executors, who then will do most of the work.